 With large glass windows facing a wide mall corridor, this library contained spacious east and west wings.
 The entrance was on the west side, which housed non-fiction, reference, and a collection of computers.
 A quilt tapestry showed off Canadian-themed appliqués, and across the room was a giant dream catcher and a display of fishing rods, tackle, and thick booklets in English and French about fishing regulations.
 Another large section was devoted to Mining Environmental Assessment Reports.

-Crossing over to the east wing, I discovered an entire wall devoted to French books.
-I’m not sure why this surprised me; maybe I thought small towns and monolingualism went together.
+Crossing over to the east wing, I discovered an entire wall devoted to livres en français.
+My initial surprise at this made me realize that I had mistakenly associated small towns with monolingualism.
 To my knowledge, the only Toronto Public Library branch with a comparable French collection would be North York Central.

 Opposite the French section was a fairy-tale mural painted by L. Finn in 1992.
 Springing from the pages of a children’s book were a host of classic characters: Ali Baba, Alice in Wonderland, Puss-n-Boots (who was struggling to remove his famous footwear), Little Red Riding Hood, and Babe the Blue Ox.